 For more detailed instructions on how to import additional data into an existing table, view this article on how to map fields.

 Give your team members access if you want them to have the resources they need to complete their tasks.
-You can invite collaborators to your group and assign permissions to grant them access.
+You can invite collaborators to your workspace and assign permissions to grant them access.

-You can choose a permission type when adding a new collaborator to a group.
+You can choose a permission type when adding a new collaborator to a workspace.
 Anyone with Admin permissions can invite a new collaborator.